 About The Author

-Joseph Lallo, though having written several novels, is slow to consider himself an author.
-Educated at NJIT, where he earned a Master’s Degree in Computer Engineering, the world of Information Technology is where most of his bills are paid.
-When not crunching numbers, he owns and operates BrainLazy.com along with two friends.
-There he posts random rants and editorials regarding the world of humor, entertainment, and technology.
-He makes his home in Bayonne, NJ, where he has lived all of his life.
-His novels and short stories are available via Smashwords.com.
+Joseph Lallo, though having written several novels, was slow to consider himself an author.
+Educated at NJIT, where he earned a Master’s Degree in Computer Engineering, the world of Information Technology is where most of his bills were paid until Sept of 2014 when he finally became a full-time author.
+He has written dozens of novels, and novellas, including the international bestseller The Book of Deacon and the critically acclaimed Free-Wrench series.

 Awesome series dude!!! raelly love how you get on with the story and just give readers ample time to decide whether to love it or hate it.
 I personally LOVED IT and just wanted to say kudos for such fantastic writing. and i also can’t believe you’re so immersed in teh world of IT and came up with such amazing stuff so far from the realm of IT!! wicked!!!